lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Resist:** Fortitude

 Make an attack with +2 to hit against a target who is attacking an ally.
 This attack occurs before the target's attack.
-If successful, the target gets -2 to their attack roll to hit that ally.
+If the attack hits, the target gets -2 to their attack roll to hit that ally.

 ## Intimidating Strike